Hell0XD/horseman-cms/README.md

 and as last step do `wrangler publish`🎉✨🎉

-Front-end part is just classic React based site that you can host on Cloudflare pages.
+Front-end part is just classic React based site that you can host on Cloudflare pages (api url has to be changed in src/api/lib.ts).

 ## API docs